thcorre/sros-srv6-flexalgo-telemetry-lab/README.md

 ## Requirements

 To deploy this lab you need:
-1. a server with Docker and [containerlab](https://containerlab.dev/) (0.57.5 version used at time of writing).
+1. a server with Docker and [containerlab](https://containerlab.dev/) (0.69.3 version used at time of writing, a more recent release of clab to support SR-SIM container).
-2. [nokia_sros](https://containerlab.dev/manual/kinds/vr-sros/) 23.10.R1+ image (23.10.R6 version used at time of writing) and a valid license file.
+2. [nokia_sros SR-SIM](https://containerlab.dev/manual/kinds/vr-sros/) 25.7.R1+ image (25.7.R1 being the initial version introducing SR-SIM), and a valid license file.

 ## Clone the lab on your server
 To deploy this lab, you must clone it to your server with git.